Home Blog The Lotus Shoes: By Jane Yang (Book Review)

 Author’s Background and Inspiration

 Jane Yang’s personal history significantly informs the narrative of The Lotus Shoes.
-Born in the Chinese enclave of Saigon and raised in Australia, Yang grew up immersed in stories from Old China, passed down through generations.
+Born in the Chinese enclave of Saigon and raised in Australia, Yang grew up immersed in Stories from Old China, passed down through generations.
 Her family’s migration and the challenges they faced imbued her with a profound understanding of displacement, resilience, and the complexities of cultural identity.

 In an interview, Yang shared that her grandmothers were pivotal in shaping her understanding of traditions like foot-binding.
 These familial narratives provided a foundation upon which she built the rich tapestry of The Lotus Shoes, blending historical facts with intimate storytelling.